Mom Food signifies food that YOU like. Here are some meal prep tips to make sure you get your Mom Food and eat well.

 By definition, Mom Food signifies food that YOU like.
 In this cooking scenario, you don’t have to consider anyone else’s preferences.
 You’re making food for YOU, so make what you love.

-1. Choose a protein to cook in bulk.
+1. Choose a protein.

 You can never go wrong with salad for lunch, particularly if you load it high with protein, veggies, whole grains, and legumes.
+My Meal Prep Salads make lunchtime really easy!

-4. Cook some grains.
+3. Cook some grains.

 A pot of rice or quinoa will be good all week and can be mixed and matched in so many different ways.
+Try a Quinoa Pilaf or this amazing Quinoa Salad for a grain-like protein that tastes amazing and is naturally gluten-free.

 Homemade dressing is so much better than the bottled kind!
 Make a big batch to treat yourself with all week long!
+If you enjoy sweet dressings, try this Raspberry Vinaigrette.
+Or go in a different direction with Homemade BBQ Sauce.

 Now that you’ve got your components all lined up, you can do one of two things:

 As you can see, this process is pretty simple.
-It takes about 90 minutes from start to clean kitchen, but it’s so worth it!
+It takes about 90 minutes from the start to clean kitchen, but it’s so worth it!
 You’ll have a stack of yummy lunches, Mom Food, to enjoy all week long!

 Maybe you’re up to here in to-do’s and figuring out this lunch cooking plan thingy is just too much.
 Sure you can cook it, but figuring it all out right now is JUST TOO MUCH.
 I hear your cries, sister.